Body of pilot found after small plane crashes near Boynton Beach Inlet

-The body of a 24-year-old man has been found inside a small plane that crashed near the Boynton Beach Inlet on Sunday night, authorities say.
+The body of a 24-year-old man has been found inside a small plane that crashed Sunday night near the Boynton Beach Inlet, the U.S. Coast Guard said.

-The U.S. Coast Guard tweeted around 12:30 p.m.
-Monday that divers with the Palm Beach County Sheriff's Office located the man's body inside the downed aircraft.
+Divers with the Palm Beach County Sheriff's Office located the man's body inside the submerged aircraft, the Coast Guard said Monday afternoon.

 WATCH CHOPPER 5 VIDEO: